 Texting is becoming the most popular communication channel used by mobile users.
-Globally, the volume of text messages has been growing every year for the past decade, as well as the number of users.
-Indeed, despite generational differences in text messages volume and frequency, today almost every adult in North America text weekly.
+Globally, the volume of text messages, as well as the number of users, has been growing every year for the past decade.
+Indeed, despite generational differences in text message volume and frequency, today, almost every adult in North America texts on a weekly basis.

 Businesses saw the opportunity to leverage this powerful communication channel to engage with their customers.
-So it is no surprise that some of them added text messaging to their toolbox to implement their marketing strategies.
+It is no surprise that some of them added text messaging to their marketing strategies.

-Since our core business is business texting we are in a privileged position to notice what works best in this field.
+Since our core business is business texting, we know what works best in the field.
 Best practices in business texting include:

-Emojis are everywhere from social network to emails, text messages and beyond.
-The use of emojis has been rising in 🚀 the past years.
+Emojis are everywhere—from social emails to text messages and beyond.
+The use of emojis has been rising in 🚀 the past few years.

-Text messages are short and no tone is conveyed with the message so it can easily be misinterpreted.
-Emojis bring an instant emotion 😍 to messages through human “faces” and are message amplifiers.
-They catch attention, bring a friendly touch to any message and they are proven to boost open rates.
+Because text messages are short and no tone is conveyed, they can easily be misinterpreted.
+Emojis bring an instant emotion 😍 to messages through human “faces.”
+They can also amplify messages.
+They catch people’s attention and bring a friendly touch to any message.
+They are proven to boost open rates.

 However, the perception of emojis varies according to the audience and its demographics.
-Define your audience and its preferences.
+Define your audience personas and their preferences.

-Use emojis wisely in your text messages, don’t over-use them.
+Use emojis wisely in your text messages.
+And don’t over-use them.

 Text messages are meant to be read in a few seconds.
-Text messaging is not the right medium for long stories.
-Add links to more content if you want to share a large amount of information but keep your text message short.
+Text messaging is not the right medium for long, drawn-out stories.
+Add links to more content if you want to share a large amount of information, but keep your text message short.

-While short message service (SMS) are limited to 160 characters length, you can send long messages.
+While a short message service (SMS) is limited to 160 characters length, you can still send long messages.
 When you send an extra long message of over 160 characters, the message is broken down into multiple parts before being dispatched to the recipient’s phone.
-However, while you are not limited to a number of characters and can send messages with real sentences with a subject, a verb and a complement and don’t oblige you to use shorten words, your messages should remain short and concise.
+However, while you are not limited to a number of characters your messages should remain short and concise.

 The use of text messaging is not an excuse for spelling mistakes.
-Text messages are a type of communication medium, businesses use to engage with their audience and, these communications support the brand image of the business.
+Text messages are a type of communications medium; businesses use to engage with their audiences; these messages support brand images.
 Poor spelling may affect your business and influence people’s perception of it.

-You won’t win a medal by using extensive vocabulary.
+You won’t win any brownie points by using complicated vocabulary.
 Actually, it is just the opposite.
 Use vocabulary that everyone can understand.
 Ask for a yes or a no, for example.

 The expression “a picture is worth a thousand words” explains it all.
 You can easily add value, emotion, and relevance to your text messages by adding an appropriate picture or video to it.

-Focus on your audience needs.
-Send them a message focused on what people like and are expecting to receive from your business.
+Focus on your audience’s needs.
+Send them a message focused on what they like and are expecting to receive from your business.

 Stay timely when it comes to sending text messages.
-If you miss the good timing, your message may not be relevant anymore to the person you are sending it to.
+If you miss a good timing, your message may not be relevant anymore to the person you are sending it to.

-For example, when the work to be done on a car is over, it’s good timing for the service advisor to send a ready for pick-up message to the car owner.
-The same message sent at the end of the day once the vehicle owner already came to pick up his car, is not relevant anymore.
-Even worst, it will send a poor image of the dealership.
+For example, when the work to be done on a car is over, it’s good timing for the service center to send a ‘ready for pick-up” message to the car owner.
+The same message sent at the end of the day once the vehicle owner already came to pick up his or her car, is not relevant anymore.
+Even worse, it will send a poor image of the dealership.

 Texting from a personal mobile phone for business is not a good idea.
-Read our blog post on this specific topic here to learn why in details.
+Read our blog post on this specific topic here to learn why.

-Furthermore, while protecting their employees’ personal mobile phone number, businesses using a communication platform via text messages are making themselves available to anyone who wants to reach them and are engaging with their customers the smart way.
+Furthermore, while protecting their employees’ personal mobile phone numbers, businesses using a communication platform via text messages make themselves available to anyone who wants to reach them; this is the right way to engage with their customers.

-Such a platform not only gives them the opportunity to store and preserve the conversations businesses have with their customers, add notes, or transfer a discussion to another employee but also it gives them the option to connect to their customer service management (CSM) system and synchronize the conversations and the customer information held by the business.
+A texting platform for businesses gives companies the opportunity to store conversations they have with their customers, add notes, or transfer a discussion to another employee.
+The platform can also be seamlessly integrated with their customer service management (CSM) system to synchronize the conversations and customer information.